-The group of ten crossed the border from Bosnia to Croatia somewhere near Isačić (BIH) in late February and continued walking in Croatia.
+The group of ten men from Morocco and Algeria crossed the border from Bosnia to Croatia somewhere near Isačić (BIH) in late February and continued walking in Croatia.

 “We walked a lot in forests, sometimes through small villages, sometimes even we crossed high mountains.”

 After six days of walking, the group’s phones had run out of battery.
 They were somewhere in rural countryside of Croatia without having GPS.
 Therefore, the group decided to continue on a standard road instead of walking off-road as before.
 After five or six kilometres, around midnight between February 26 and 27, a police car stopped them.
 One of the officers told the group: